 What’s it cost to bank fish?

-For residents of Alamance County and Mebane residents in Orange County, ages 13-64 the fee is $2; senior citizens (age 65+) $1; children 12 and younger are free.
-See our Hours of Operation, Fees, & Directions page for boat launching and Out-of-County rates.
-Please show proof of residency and age.
+For anglers ages 13-64 the fee is $3, senior citizens (age 65+) $1, children 12 and younger are free.
+See our Hours of Operation, Fees, & Directions page for boat launching and vessel rental rates.
+Please present proof of age.